martinbutt/pm3000/README.md

   - Arrange a training camp - Increase the stats of your players
   - Appeal red card - Ask the FA to overturn a player ban
   - Build new stadium - Save time by building a whole new stadium

+This has been tested with Premier Manager 3 running under DOSBox on modern systems.
+The Amiga version has not been tested, but the data formats are shared, so the UI should still work when pointed at an Amiga save folder.

 ## Screenshots
 ![Loading Screen](https://raw.githubusercontent.com/martinbutt/pm3000/refs/heads/main/docs/screenshots/loading.png)